Yan Xishan: Conflict with Yuan Shikai

 In 1911 Yan hoped to join forces with another prominent Shanxi revolutionary, Wu Luzhen, to undermine Yuan Shikai's control of north China, but the plans were aborted after Wu was assassinated.
-Yan was elected military governor by his comrades but was unable to prevent a subsequent invasion by the troops of Yuan Shikai, who occupied most parts of Shanxi in 1913.
-During Yuan's invasion, Yan survived only by withdrawing northward and aligning himself with a friendly insurgent group in neighboring Shaanxi province.
-By avoiding a decisive military confrontation with Yuan, Yan preserved his own base of power.
-Though he was friends with Sun Yat-sen, Yan withheld support for him in the 1913 "Second Revolution" and instead ingratiated himself with Yuan, who allowed him to return as military governor of Shanxi, commanding a military that was then staffed by Yuan's own henchmen.
 In 1917, shortly after Yuan Shikai's death, Yan solidified his control over Shanxi, ruling there uncontested.
 After Yuan's death in 1916, China descended into a period of warlordism.